AlonEirew/wikipedia-to-elastic/README.md

 # Wikipedia to ElasticSearch

-This project generates an ElasticSearch index from Wikipedia (xml dumps).
+This project generates an ElasticSearch (or file) index from Wikipedia (xml dumps).
 The process will analyze, extract and store Wikipedia article text and several distinct Wikipedia attributes and relations (detailed below).<br/>
 * Support several Wikipedia languages *{English, French, Spanish, German, Chinese}*
 * Support other Wikimedia resources: *{Wikipedia, Wikinews, Wikidata}*
+* Support storing the generated resources to either an Elastic index or json files
 * Integrated with Intel <a href="https://github.com/NervanaSystems/nlp-architect">NLP Architect</a>
 * Used in research publication: <a href="https://www.aclweb.org/anthology/2021.naacl-main.198/">WEC: Wikipedia Event Coreference</a>